A guide for schools and education professionals

 Locality Multi-Agency Team Network Meeting (MAT)

-Locality MAT network meetings run on TEAMS once a month for each locality (North, Central and South).
+Locality MAT network meetings run on Teams and in person once per half term for each locality (North, Central and South).
 Many schools find these meetings really valuable; they provide an opportunity for Health, Early Help, Social Care, Police and MHST to update on services and include guest speakers/presentations to share information about the difference services available.
 These are followed up by regular distributed minutes.

 To register to join these meetings, please contact: [email protected]